SumaDodo/Numerical-Optimization/Automatic_differentiation/Readme.md

-Automatic differentiation is sometimes known as mathemagically finding derivatives!
+Automatic differentiation is sometimes known as mathematically finding derivatives!
 Itseems awesomely magical in the sense having known the tideous task of computing the differntials and gradients in most of the machine learning and deep learning projects and concepts, there is a tool that makes your work very easy!